Campaign Management

 Individual Campaign Dashboard

-Each campaign's dedicated page provides comprehensive analytics, real-time event timelines, detailed recipient interactions, and administrative actions.
-This centralized view enables effective campaign monitoring and management throughout the simulation lifecycle.
+Each campaign's dedicated page provides analytics, real-time event timelines, recipient interactions, and administrative actions.
+This view enables campaign monitoring and management throughout the simulation lifecycle.

 Campaign Metrics Dashboard

-The metrics cards at the top of each campaign page provide instant visibility into key performance indicators, allowing you to quickly assess campaign effectiveness and user engagement levels.
+The metrics cards at the top of each campaign page provide visibility into key performance indicators, allowing you to assess campaign effectiveness and user engagement levels.

 Phishing Club - Campaign cards